-- 6.1.4.1.
-Coverage of all benefits that are provided to children under the same as Medicaid State plan, including Early Periodic Screening Diagnosis and Treatment (EPSDT) - 6.1.4.2.
-Comprehensive coverage for children under a Medicaid Section 1115 demonstration waiver - 6.1.4.3.
-Coverage that the State has extended to the entire Medicaid population - Guidance:Check below if the coverage offered includes benchmark coverage, as specified in □457.420, plus additional coverage.
+6.1.4.3.
+Coverage that the State has extended to the entire Medicaid population Guidance: Check below if the coverage offered includes benchmark coverage, as specified in \$\partial 457.420\$, plus additional coverage.
 Under this option, the State must clearly demonstrate that the coverage it provides includes the same coverage as the benchmark package, and also describes the services that are being added to the benchmark package.

-- 6.1.4.4.
-Coverage that includes benchmark coverage plus additional coverage - 6.1.4.5.
-Coverage that is the same as defined by existing comprehensive statebased coverage applicable only New York, Pennsylvania, or Florida (under 457.440) - Guidance:Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in 457.420, through use of a benefit-by-benefit comparison of the coverage.
+6.1.4.4.
+Coverage that includes benchmark coverage plus additional coverage 6.1.4.5.
+Coverage that is the same as defined by existing comprehensive state-based coverage applicable only New York, Pennsylvania, or Florida (under 457.440) Guidance: Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in 457.420, through use of a benefit-by-benefit comparison of the coverage.
 Provide a sample of the comparison format that will be used.
-Under this option, if coverage for any benefit does not meet or exceed the coverage for that benefit under the benchmark, the State must provide an actuarial analysis as described in 457.431 to determine actuarial equivalence. - 6.1.4.6.
-Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Provide a sample of how the comparison will be done) - Guidance:Check below if the State elects to provide a source of coverage that is not described above.
-Describe the coverage that will be offered, including any benefit limitations or exclusions. - 6.1.4.7.
-Other (Describe) - Guidance:All forms of coverage that the State elects to provide to children in its plan must be checked.
-The State should also describe the scope, amount and duration of services covered under its plan, as well as any exclusions or limitations.
-States that choose to cover unborn children under the State plan should include a separate section 6.2 that specifies benefits for the unborn child population.
-(Section 2110(a)) (42CFR, 457.490)
+Under this option, if coverage for any benefit does not meet or exceed the coverage for that benefit under the benchmark, the State must provide an actuarial analysis as described in 457.431 to determine actuarial equivalence.
+6.1.4.6.
+Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Provide a sample of how the comparison will be done) Guidance: Check below if the State elects to provide a source of coverage that is not described above.
+Describe the coverage that will be offered, including any benefit limitations or exclusions.
+6.1.4.7.
+Other (Describe)